Daniel-KM/Omeka-plugin-RefnumElementSet/README.md

 This plugin can be used in conjunction with the [OCR Element Set] plugin, that allows to save OCR informations and texts about each page described by refNum.

+For the import of metadata, it is recommended to convert files into [Mets], the format that is now used.
+A script can do it automatically: [refNum2Mets].
+Then, the plugin [ArchiveFolder] will import all metadata that Omeka can manage and that are needed for the [BookReader].

 Installation
 ------------